A different approach to buyer persona creation

 A buyer persona is a detailed description of a business’s ideal buyer.
 You might find it under the name of “customer persona” or “marketing persona” as well.
 This semi-fictional portrait is based on past experiences with customers or created based on market research.

-Sometimes, a single person can be both, sometimes they are different people.
-For instance, if a mom buys a toy, and her child plays with it - the mom is the buyer, while the child is the user.
-But, if you buy a coffee, and then drink it - then you are both the buyer and user.
-Makes sense, right?
+Sometimes, a single person can be both; sometimes, they are different people.
+For instance, if a mom buys a toy, and her child plays with it – the mom is the buyer, while the child is the user.
+But, if you buy a coffee and then drink it – then you are both the buyer and user.
+That makes sense, right?

 Why your startup needs a buyer persona